 About Farah Abi

-Farah Abi is an experienced Egyptian style belly dancer and ACE Certified Group Fitness Instructor in Washington, DC.
-She often describes her style as a little bit "retro."
+Farah Abi, is an experienced Egyptian style belly dancer and ACE Certified Group Fitness Instructor in Washington, DC.
+She has often described her style as a little bit "retro."
 A blend of classic belly dance and modern sensibilities.
 She's a long time student of Yasmin and Faten.
 Always looking to deepen her understanding and knowledge about Middle Eastern Dance, she has also taken workshops with Lebanese Simon, Vanessa, Luna, Leila of Cairo, and many more master dancers.

 Farah’s favorite part of Egyptian Dance is understanding the music and the culture.
 She loves connecting with audiences, making them laugh so they have have a great time and forget their cares for a moment.
 A grown-up theater kid, she revisited acting at the Studio Conservatory in Washington, DC.
 Revisiting acting has opened up a new love of theatrical bellydance as she continues to hone her style.

 The daughter of an anthropologist, Farah has always loved Middle Eastern culture.
 She first began belly dancing while a student in Wisconsin and was a founding member of the University of Wisconsin – Madison Belly Dance Club.
 Farah has performed in various venues including restaurants and clubs in the DC area, community festivals like the H Street Fest and Art All Night in DC, and dance festivals like Art of the Belly in Ocean City, MD.

 Farah teaches workshops and coaches bellydancers in acting and performance skills.
-She also teaches Zumba Fitness Classes at the Anthony Bowen YMCA in DC and Serpentine Studios in Bethesda, MD.
+She also teaches Zumba Fitness Classes at Serpentine Studios in Bethesda, MD.